Further information#

 Why does range, itertools.permutations and itertools.combinations not directly give the elements?#

 When you run either of the three range, itertools.permutations or itertools.combinations tools this is an example of creating a generator.
-This allows us to create the instructions to build something without building it.
+This allows the creation of the instructions to build something without building it.

-In practice this means that we can create large sets without needing to generate them until we wanted to.
+In practice this means that you can create large sets without needing to generate them until required.

 How does the summation notation \(\sum\) correspond to the code?#

 The sum command corresponds to the mathematical \(\sum\) notation.
-Here are a few examples showing not only the sum command, \(\sum\) notation but also the prose describing:
+Here are a few examples showing the sum command, the \(\sum\) notation but also the prose describing:

 Mathematics